tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 # It’s the Hardest Thing

 - parenthood demands more of us than just about anything else in life.
 It challenges us emotionally, physically, mentally.
 It tugs on every one of our heartstrings.
 You can toughen yourself up for war, you can coolly bet millions of dollars at work, but there’s nothing you can do about the gaping soft spot your kids have access to.
-Nothing can get you quite like they do . . . because nothing matters to you quite like they do.
+Nothing can get you quite like they do... because nothing matters to you quite like they do.

 - This is the hardest thing you’ll ever do.
 Know it.
 Accept it.
 Be grateful for it.